menu

 Occupations and Workforce

-Unlike some townships, Hope isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hope are a mix of both white- and blue-collar jobs.
+Unlike some townships where white-collar or blue-collar occupations dominate the local economy, Hope is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hope is a township of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hope who work in management occupations (11.65%), office and administrative support (11.11%), and maintenance occupations (8.97%).

 Of important note, Hope is also a township of artists.
 Hope has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hope’s character.